Pee-wee's Big Adventure: Production

 Reubens's original concept was a remake of Pollyanna (1960), his favorite film, with Pee-wee Herman in the Hayley Mills role.
 While writing the script, he noticed that many at Warner Bros. rode bicycles around the backlot and requested one of his own.
 This inspired him to start a new script.

-After writing a tentative screenplay, according to producer Richard Gilbert Abramson, Warner Bros. had approved a director for the film but it was a choice that neither he, McEuen or Reubens felt was appropriate for the project.
+After a tentative screenplay had been written, according to producer Richard Gilbert Abramson, Warner Bros. had approved a director for the film but it was a choice that neither he, McEuen or Reubens felt was appropriate for the project.
 Taking inspiration from Sylvester Stallone, who refused to cede creative control to studios, Reubens turned down Warner Bros.'s choice for the director, and the studio then told him to find someone "approvable, available, and affordable" within a week.

+Having left Walt Disney Productions, and with Frankenweenie (1984) receiving positive reviews within film studios, Tim Burton was seeking a full-length film to direct.
+When Reubens and the producers of Pee-wee's Big Adventure saw Burton's work on Frankenweenie, they decided to hire him.
+Burton felt that he connected with Reubens's personality and the humor of the Pee-wee Herman Show.

-Reubens had heard about Tim Burton at a party the same night that he had gotten permission from the studio to get an extension on his director search.
+Reubens had heard about Burton at a party the same night that he had gotten permission from the studio to get an extension on his director search.
 "I screened Frankenweenie and I spoke to Shelley Duvall, who was a friend of mine who was in (the film)," Reubens explained.
 "I knew Tim was the director about 15 seconds into Frankenweenie, like the second or third shot of it.
 I was looking at the wallpaper in this bedroom and the lighting and just going, 'This is the guy who has style and understands art direction.'
 Those were two really important things for me and my baby, I guess, and you know it just happened to luckily all work out."

 After hiring Burton, Reubens, Phil Hartman and Michael Varhol revised the script.
-They read Syd Field's 1979 book Screenplay and wrote the script according to the book's advice.
-"It's a 90-minute film, it's a 90-page script," Reubens explained.
+They read Syd Field's 1979 book Screenplay and adhered to the book's screenwriting advice: "It's a 90-minute film, it's a 90-page script," Reubens explained.
 "On page 30 I lose my bike, on page 60 I find it.
-It's literally exactly what they said to do in the book...There should be like a MacGuffin kind of a thing, something you're looking for, and I was like, 'Okay, my bike.'"
+It's literally exactly what they said to do in the book[...]
+There should be like a MacGuffin kind of a thing, something you're looking for, and I was like, 'Okay, my bike.
 The film has been described as a "parody" or "farce version" of the 1948 Italian classic Bicycle Thieves.